 - Session 6: Thursdays: Oct.
 7, 14, 21, 28, Nov.
 4, 11 – 4:30pm-6:00pm

 - Mindfulness on the Spot (MOTS): A 45-minute virtual program for beginners that covers what mindfulness is and how it can be practiced.
-Led by teachers from the Center for Mindfulness.
-This program is provided to groups or departments by request.
+Led by teachers from the Center for Mindfulness, every second Tuesday of the month for six months, from 12pm-1pm.

-- The Graduate Practice Group is for graduates of the GRMO or MBSR programs: This virtual group meets the first Tuesday and third Wednesday of each month from 6-7 p.m. via Blue Jeans.
+- The Graduate Practice Group is for graduates of the GRMO or MBSR programs: This virtual group meets the first Tuesday and third Wednesday of each month from 6-7 p.m. via WebEx.

 - LVHN Mindfulness Audio Meditations